 Dear Families,

-Welcome to the 2016-2017 school year at KIPP Academy Elementary School.
+Welcome to the 2017-2018school year at KIPP Academy Elementary School.
 I cannot tell you how excited I am for the year to begin.
 I, as well as the KAES staff am committed to making this year amazing for our KIPPsters.
 They are my, as well as the staff’s number one priority.
-We believe in them and are ready to set the foundation to their journey to college.
+We believe in them and are ready to set the foundation to their journey to and through college.

-KAES is super excited to dive in, especially off of the good news that our 3rd and 4th test scores grew from the year prior.
-Please see below for our growth data, which is absolutely amazing.
-The percentage represents the percentage of students who scored within the given range.
+In my 14 years of education I have learned many lessons along the way.
+The greatest lesson learned when it comes to leading a school has been, as long as me make decisions keeping in mind kids come first, everything else falls into place smoothly.
+That is in fact, exactly what we believe, say, and embody.
+We are dedicated to making sure we lay the foundation to your child’s academic success.
+We are committed to fulfilling the promise we made to all of you, of seeing your child to and through college.